 This series aims to help everybody looking for information on Germany visa fees, appointments and all.
 We’re interviewing immigrants from all over the globe and sharing their visa stories to help you with all the information needed for your visa process in Germany.
-It is important to say that every case is a case and these series doesn’t substitute proper research.
-And in anyway, we’re claiming that what you read here is the standard for the visa you’re looking for.
+It is important to say that every case is a case and this series doesn’t substitute proper research.
+And in any way, we’re claiming that what you read here is the standard for the visa you’re looking for.
 We’re merely trying to share stories from different people, from different countries applying for various permits.
 A way to get the edge out of your anxiety on your next trip to the Ausländerbehörde.

 Welcome to “How to get my Visa?”, here you’ll read about Germany visa fees, documents, types of visas, stories and more

 In this series of posts, we will tell individual stories about all sorts of visas and their outcome.
 To access the full series check “How to get my Visa?” and if you want to tell your story, just give us your answers here.

 For this first post of the series, we asked a few questions to a Brazilian that applied for an Artist Visa in Berlin.
 Read below her story.